Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 Black Friday sales have already begun

-Though Black Friday 2021 is Nov.
-26, if you wait that long to shop, you'll miss out on a some great deals.
+Though Black Friday 2021 is this Friday, if you wait until then to shop, you'll miss out on a some great deals.
 That's because Amazon, Walmart, Target and Best Buy have all already started their Black Friday sales.
-Amazon's Black Friday sale kicked off in October and will run through the Thanksgiving holiday, with a number of short-term and longer-duration deals.
+Amazon's Black Friday sale, in fact, kicked off in October.

-The next phase of Walmart's Black Friday 2021 event, called Walmart Deals for Days, starts Nov.
-22. But there are plenty of deals available there right now.
+The phase of Walmart's Black Friday 2021 event called Walmart Deals for Days started Monday.

-Electronics retailer Best Buy has similarly launched early Black Friday deals.
-Its latest batch of deals includes a $249 Cricut Maker cutting machine (save $120) that's great for holiday crafting, Jabra Elite 85t noise cancelling earbuds for $149 (save $80) and a 70-inch Samsung smart TV for $600 (save $150).
-Best Buy also has daily deals that expire today.
+Electronics retailer Best Buy also has launched early Black Friday deals.
+Its latest batch includes a $229 Cricut Maker cutting machine (save $140) that's great for holiday crafting, Jabra Elite 85t noise cancelling earbuds for $150 (save $80) and a 70-inch Samsung smart TV for $600 (save $150).

 Target's Black Friday sale, Holiday Best, will feature new deals every week as well.
-This week, there's a buy 2, get 1 free deal on movies, books, video games, board games and more worth checking out.
-There's also a buy 2, get 1 free deal on Disney toys and clothing.
-Plus, you can save up to 25% off TVs, save up to 50% off headphones and save up to 30% off hair care appliances.
-These deals end Saturday.
+Last we checked, there's a buy 2, get 1 free deal on toys, board games, children's books and more worth checking out.
+Plus, there's a string of deals on TVs, headphones and Apple AirPods.
+You can also save up to 30% off select hair care appliances.

 Start holiday shopping early this year

 Shipping experts are recommending that you start holiday shopping now, even before the Black Friday and Cyber Monday sales have begun.
-Though the situation there is improving, the Port of Los Angeles, which handles 40% of the nation's imports, is still working through a backlog of cargo shipments.
+(Cyber Monday is Nov.
+29.)
+Though the shipping situation is improving, the Port of Los Angeles, which handles 40% of the nation's imports, is still working through a backlog of cargo shipments.

 Are there pre-Black Friday deals already available now?